Pi-Solo/Java_Projects/README.md

 # Java_Projects
-These are Java Projects done in NetBeans IDE.
+These Java Projects have been done using NetBeans IDE.